apc-llc/cudafor-format-write/README.md

 # ASYNCIO -- support for formatted write in CUDA Fortran

 This package makes it possible to use an equivalent of `write` command from within CUDA Fortran kernels, with format and/or unit specified.
-By some reason, PGI never adds support for formatted writes (only `write(*,*)` is possible), however they are actively used in many legacy Fortran codes, therefore limiting porting onto GPUs.
+By some reason, PGI never adds support for formatted writes (only `write(*,*)` is possible), greatly limiting GPU portability, as they are actively used in many legacy Fortran codes.

 ## Overview

-Since `write` command could not be overridden for standard types, the best bet is to create a runtime library with closely resembling interface.
+Since `write` command could not be overridden for standard types, the best bet is to create a runtime library with a closely resembling interface.
 Thus, we've created the following API:

 ```
 call asyncio_begin('*','*')